A lower bound for the $n$-queens problem: Random queens on a torus

 For every $\ell \in \mL$, we also define the time $\tau_\ell$ as the minimum between $\tau$ and the last time at which line $\ell$ is unoccupied.
 For every $\ell \in \mL$, we define the shifted random variables

 and

-The motivation of freezing the random variables at time $\tau$ is to ease the calculation of the expected one-step change: On the one hand, if $t < \tau$, then $Q(t)$ has a regularity that facilitates this calculation.
+The motivation of freezing the random variables at time $\tau_\ell$ is to ease the calculation of the expected one-step change: On the one hand, if $t < \tau$, then $Q(t)$ has a regularity that facilitates this calculation.
 On the other, if $t \geq \tau$, then the one-step change is definitionally zero.
 Additionally, at the moment $\ell$ becomes occupied, $S_\ell$ jumps to $0$.
 Thus, we cannot expect $S_\ell$ itself to follow a smooth trajectory.
-This is the reason we freeze the random variables at time $\tau_\ell$.

 We note that $\tau \leq T$ only if for some $\ell \in \mL$ and some $0 \leq t \leq T$ one of $S_\ell^+(t)$ or $S_\ell^-(t)$ is greater than $\varepsilon(t) / 2$.
 This is the event whose probability we will bound.